 Ok, perhaps that's a bit too drastic.
 Instead, we need to keep exposing them to the straightforward, basic concepts of personal finance that will hopefully one day apply.
-For me, I interview millionaires for this reason — to share real-life stories of how others have earned, saved, and invested their way to wealth — hopefully providing a pathway that even the most deficient in understanding can eventually follow.

 “Failure to act always brings consequences.
 But sometimes, those consequences can be turned to one’s advantage.” – Grand Admiral Thrawn

-In the course of my life, I've met a lot of “ideas” people.
+In my life, I've met a lot of “ideas” people.
 People with great ideas are the visionaries of our time.
 They think about things in a new and creative way and question the norm.
 They don't only accept things as they are, but they observe and ponder how things could be.

 But, I have found very few of these people to be “doers.”
 Their strength lies in the ideas, not necessarily in the implementation.
 They think.
 The hypothesize.
 But when it comes to putting action behind their words, they tend to wait.
 Or drag their feet.
 We bury potential action under mountains of excuses that I begin to lose sight of what their hypothesis was!